 9. Get a vault: Start using a trusted password manager to enforce strong password best practices.
-This way, users can always generate long and complex passwords, never have to remember all their passwords.
+This way, users can always generate long and complex passwords, and never have to remember all their passwords.

 Latest posts by Joseph Carson (see all)

-- The Password Love Affair – Would you share your password with your partner? - February 14, 2017
+- The Password Love Affair: Would you share your password with your partner? - February 14, 2017